For an overview of the Carbon Reduction Sprint, visit SustainablePittsburgh.org/sprints.

 Will my organization’s performance in the sprint be kept confidential?

 The sprint program includes the use of a public leaderboard housed on the Sustainable Pittsburgh website.
-This indicates the top performers in each sector on a bi-weekly basis.
+This indicates the top performers in each sector on a monthly basis.
 This leaderboard indicates organization name and the aggregate percentage of points earned only.
 It does not make public any specific actions that an organization has or has not completed.

 The points earned by organizations that do not appear on the leaderboard are not public.
 However, this information is viewable by other organizations participating in the sprint.